-Spender has included a number of selections which were hither to unpublished in English.
+Spender has included a number of selections which were hitherto unpublished in English.
 These are a sample from some sixty articles which Russell wrote for the Spanish Periodcal El Sol during the period in which she was running Beacon Hill school.
-Also included is a chapter from an unpublished book giving an account of the "Women's Caravan of Peace" which she organised in 1958 and which was possibly the first effort of its kind.
-The "Caravan" was an arduous trip of goodwill throughout Western and Eastern Europe at a time when peace groups showed little if any concern whatsoever to bring down the barriers of the Cold War.
+Also included is a chapter from an unpublished book giving an account of the "Women's Caravan" was an arduous trip of goodwill throughout Western and Eastern Europe at a time when peace groups showed little if any concern whatsoever to bring down the barriers of the Cold War.
 Russell writes that the women received no support either financially or psychologically from peace and labour movements in the West and that the whole enterprise was regarded with suspicion as to motive and disbelief as to accomplishment.
 For the full story of the "Caravan" one needs to read the third volume of her autobiography The Tamarisk Tree vol. 3.
-Challenge to the Cold War Virago, 1985.
+Challenge to the Cold War.
+Virago, 1985.